auth-global/self-documenting-cryptography/design-documents/g3p.md

 These tags are a form of salt intended to provide a cryptoacoustically robust plaintext communication channel from _deployments_ to _observers_.
 In this context, an observer is whomever is capable of computing the correctly-salted hash function using hardware of their choosing.

 A G3P-based password authenticator can securely display (part of) the domain tag to the user, and the user can then double check the domain tag against their expectations.
-Even if a user were to reuse a password between say, a social media account and an online bank account, there is no direct, immediate benefit to an attacker to ask the user's authenticator for the password to the social media account in an attempt to gain access to the financial account.[^reduced-round-attacks]
+Even if a user were to reuse a password between say, a social media account and an online bank account, there is no direct, immediate benefit to an attacker to ask the user's authenticator for the password to the social media account in an attempt to gain access to the bank account.[^reduced-round-attacks]

 This communication channel makes the domain tag functionally distinct from the username and password.
 Reciprocal relationships are not design requirements: for example, if an observer can compute a hash for an arbitrary domain tag of their choice, and some hidden username and password, they are not required have access to the plaintext of either the username or password.